Teskann/Docapy/readme.md

 ## Contribute

-If you like this project you can contribute to it and help adding some new features !
+If you like this project you can contribute to it and help to add some new features !

 In this case check out the [documentation of the code](https://teskann.github.io/docapy-documentation/).